Ryan-T-Case/bamazon/README.md

 ### Installing

-The application's files can be accessed by cloning the bamazon Repository to your device.
-You can install the node packages necessary for this app by navigating to this app's directory in the command line, and intiating the command 'npm init -y' to intialize a default package.json file, and then performing the 'npm install' command, followed by the node package name.
+The application's files can be accessed by cloning the bamazon repository to your device.
+You can install the node packages necessary for this app by navigating to this app's directory in the command line, and initiating the command 'npm init -y' to initialize a default package.json file, and then performing the 'npm install' command, followed by the node package name.

 ### Executing program